realtimeradio/caltech-bifrost-dsp/docs/source/pipeline.rst

 High-Level Parameters
 ---------------------

+-  ``NBEAM``: Number of dual-polarization beams to form.
+-  ``CHAN\_PER\_PACKET``: Number of frequency channels in an F-engine packet.
+   This should be chosen to match the F-engine configuration.
+-  ``NPIPELINE``: The total number of pipelines in the multi-server correlator system.
+-  ``NSNAP``: The number of SNAP2 boards in the total F-engine system.
 -  ``GSIZE``: “Gulp size” – the number of samples processed per batch by a processing block.
+-  ``NETGSIZE``: Number of time samples buffered in a capture buffer block.
+-  ``NET_NGULP``: Number of ``NETGSIZE`` buffers comprising a single buffer "time slot".
+Data capture always begins on a time boundary of ``NETGSIZE*NET_NGULP``, and downstream processes should begin processing on boundaries consistent with this.

 Bifrost Block Description
 -------------------------